Three years of removing barriers

-In 2018, Slack worked with The Last Mile, the WK Kellogg Foundation and FREEAMERICA to launch Next Chapter, a programme that could accelerate this shift and have a lasting impact – on Slack’s internal culture, on the larger business community and on helping the population of formerly incarcerated individuals find skilled long-term employment.
-A six-month apprenticeship programme, Next Chapter was designed to shift perceptions and bring this population into highly skilled engineering roles.
+In 2018, Slack worked with The Last Mile, the W.K.
+Kellogg Foundation and FREEAMERICA to launch Next Chapter, a program that could accelerate this shift and have a lasting impact—on Slack’s internal culture, on the larger business community and on helping the population of formerly incarcerated individuals find skilled long-term employment.
+A six-month apprenticeship program, Next Chapter was designed to shift perceptions and bring this population into highly skilled engineering roles.

 Today, we are announcing seven new member companies joining Next Chapter, including Affirm, Checkr, GoodRx, American Family Insurance and Lob.
 They join existing members Dropbox, Zoom and Square for a total of 11 companies in Next Chapter’s third cohort.

-Twenty-one apprentices will start the programme this year, receiving financial support, professional and technical mentorship and re-entry services.
-Next Chapter will also continue to operate in the fully remote model necessitated by the global pandemic, which has allowed apprentices from across the country to participate in the programme without relocating to the site of their host company.
+Twenty-one apprentices will start the program this year, receiving financial support, professional and technical mentorship, and re-entry services.
+Next Chapter will also continue to operate in the fully remote model necessitated by the global pandemic, which has allowed apprentices from across the country to participate in the program without relocating to the site of their host company.

 11 companies, a singular opportunity